DebianDog/MakeLive/README-Stretch.md

 Midori webbrowser, gparted, pcmanfm, leafpad, xterm, synaptic, peasywifi

 The build process takes around 15-25 minutes, depending on your internet speed and computer power.
-Size of the created ISO will be around 164 MB (with xz compressed filesystem.squashfs)
+**Size of the created ISO will be around 164 MB (with xz compressed filesystem.squashfs)**

+The packages installed by the script can be easily changed, edit with texteditor.
+See at the top the INSTALL= variable, add or remove as desired, e.g. change 'midori' to 'firefox-esr' and firefox will be included in the build.

-Below are very basically the commands used (for 32-bit) in the 'mklive-stretch' script
+**Below are very basically the commands used (for 32-bit) in the 'mklive-stretch' script**
-**Note that this is written down below just to give some insight in the build process**
+**Note that this is written down below just to give some insight in how the build process is done**
-The script does much more, e.g. error checking, cleaning, e.g. remove man and doc files, locales
+The script does much more, e.g. error checking, cleaning, e.g. remove man and doc files, locales**

+---
 ---

 ### Install required packages for the build process
 ```